DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Before moving on, we need to fill in the last information in the information packages.

 With your wallet open in Electrum, go to `Wallet>Information`.
-Add the Master Public Key for `cosigner 1` to `info package B`, to `info package E`.
+Add the Master Public Key for `cosigner 1` to `info package D` and to `info package D`.

 If you use a password manager, in a secure note, add the master public keys from cosigners 1 and 3 to the secure note.

-If you don’t use a password manager, add the master public keys from cosigners 1 and 3 to `info package A`.
+If you don’t use a password manager, add the master public keys from cosigners 1 and 3 to `info package E`.

 Delete all the pictures of QR-codes on your phone or camera.